issalig/led-clock/README.md

   Arduino has been chosen as the development environment due to the available libraries and its simplicity.
 MSP430 has been also considered but I was not able to make it work.
 Any volunteer?

+  Operation modes:
+  -Sleep.
+Wake up when button is touched
+  -Alarm.

 Clock layout
 ------------